 Choose the scope of the find and replace operation from the Pages to search drop-down list:

 - Current page and all sub-pages in the same site

 - Specify how the find and replace operation applies to your pages by selecting the relevant radio button:

 - By default the find and replace operation applies solely to text in a page.
-E.g. the link caption text is found but the URL it points to is not.
-To include non-visible text in the find and replace operation (including alt text), select the checkbox Include image, link and embedded media descriptions and URLs.
+For example, the link caption text is matched, but its target URL is not.
+To include non-visible text in the find and replace (including alt text), select Include image, link and embedded media descriptions and URLs.

 - Optionally, expand the Advanced options and select the relevant checkbox for: